GeoffWilliams/omadapi/README.md

 * Plug and play - just burn the image ssh in on ethernet (look for IP address on router)
 * Omada is already installed and set to start automatically
 * Access via ssh
+* Prometheus Node Exporter

 ## Recommended hardware

-* Raspberry Pi 4 Model B 1GB edition
+* Raspberry Pi 5 Model B 4GB edition (originally developed for Rapsberry Pi 4 Model B 1GB - works but a bit slow)
-* If you have more memory adjust `-Xmx` in `/opt/tplink/EAPController/bin/control.sh`.
+* Memory is allocated by percentage so accounts for to account for systems with more RAM.
+You can adjust `-XX:MaxRAMPercentage` in `/opt/tplink/EAPController/bin/control.sh`.
 Dont forget to leave memory for the system!

 # After installation